sensu/sensu-puppet/README.md

 - Add users to rabbitmq
 - Install dashboard (optional)

-If you just want to test sensu, start the provided Vagrant VM's which have all prerequisites preinstalled.
+To quickly try out sensu, spin up a test VM with Vagrant that already has these prerequisites installed.

     vagrant up
     vagrant status